 Please note that since customers who rely on electricity to power life-support equipment are located throughout out service area, it is not possible to give priority to these customers following storm outages.
 It is the customer's responsibility to make appropriate arrangements in case restoration is delayed.
 In addition, the program does not exempt customers from disconnection of electric service for non-payment.

 To qualify for the program, participants must have certification from a licensed physician that a medical need exists.
 If you have life support equipment in your home, you and your physician must complete the required information on the appropriate certification form and fax or mail it to our Customer Credit Department.
-See the certification form.
-The fax number for submitting your completed certification form is 800-254-1239, or you may send us the form at the following mailing address:
+See the certification form (pdf).You can submit your completed form via email firstname.lastname@example.org, fax 888.254.1239, or mail it to:

 Atlantic City Electric 5 Collins Dr, Ste 2133 Carneys Point NJ 08069